fluxcd/flux2/docs/get-started/index.md

 !!! hint "Idempotency"
     It is safe to run the bootstrap command as many times as you want.
-    If the toolkit components are present on the cluster, the bootstrap command will perform an upgrade if needed.
+    If the Flux components are present on the cluster, the bootstrap command will perform an upgrade if needed.
-    You can target a specific toolkit [version](https://github.com/fluxcd/flux2/releases) with `flux bootstrap --version=<semver>`.
+    You can target a specific Flux [version](https://github.com/fluxcd/flux2/releases) with `flux bootstrap --version=<semver>`.

 ## Staging workflow